-This report contains information about the Group's business and performance, its corporate governance, risk profile, solvency valuation and capital management for the reporting period 1st January to 31st December 2018.
+This report contains information about the Group's business and performance, its corporate governance, risk profile, solvency valuation and capital management for the reporting period 1st January 2019 to 31st December 2019, with the balance sheet and solvency position shown at the reporting date 31st December 2019.

-This report has been prepared in accordance with the Insurance (Public Disclosure) Rules 2015 and section 30 of Insurance (Group Supervision) Rules 2011 (the "Group Supervision Rules"), as promulgated by the Bermuda Monetary Authority ("BMA"), Bermuda's regulator of insurance companies.
+This report has been prepared in accordance with the Insurance (Public Disclosure) Rules 2015 and section 30 of Insurance (Group Supervision) Rules 2011, as promulgated by the Bermuda Monetary Authority ("BMA"), Bermuda's regulator of insurance companies.